Artists' exemption from income tax

 - Books or other forms of writing

 - Paintings or other similar pictures

-Your work must be both original and creative and have either cultural merit or artistic merit (it is not necessary to have both cultural and artistic merit).
+- Have either cultural merit or artistic merit (it is not necessary to have both cultural and artistic merit)

 Cultural or artistic merit

 - Its quality of form and/or content significantly enhances one or more aspects of national or international culture